-You must disclose in writing any pecuniary interest you may have in a matter you are dealing with as soon as you become aware of it.
-The general manager will decide how the matter will be dealt with.
+If you are a designated person, you must disclose in writing to the general manager any pecuniary interest you may have in a matter you are dealing with as soon as you become aware of it.
+In the general manager's case, this disclosure needs to be made to the council.